MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/install-client-app.md

 2. If you see a **User Access Control** dialog box, click **Yes** so that the Azure Information Protection client can update the registry.

-Your installation is now complete and you can use client to label and protect your documents and emails.
+Your installation is now complete and you can use Azure Information Protection to label and protect your documents and emails.

 ## Other instructions
 For how-to instructions, see the following sections from the Azure Information Protection user guide: